hardness1020/YnE_django/README.md

 ```

 ### Production <a name = "production"></a>
-Select the project yne-django and django_user account
+Select the project yne-django and user account
 ```
 gcloud init
 ```